Admissions Questions

 Health information technology is a dynamic, growing field with a wide array of opportunities.
 Our graduates are working in healthcare technology roles with titles such as Application Analyst, Business Analyst, Clinical Analyst, Data Analyst, EMR Specialist, Health Business Consultant, Product Manager, Project Coordinator, Project Manager, Revenue Cycle Analyst, Quality Data Analyst, and Solution Support Analyst.
 Review a list of Health Information and Technology Job Descriptions.

-Where are your graduates working?
+Where are MS/AHI program graduates working?

-Our graduates are employed at health systems, community practices, health IT vendors, health technology companies and payers, representing world-renowned institutions such as Allscripts, Catholic Health, Cerner, Cognizant, Epic, Mount Sinai Health System, Netsmart, NewYork-Presbyterian/Weill Cornell Medicine, Northwell Health, NYU Langone Health, ProHEALTH/Optum, Softheon, sema4, Stony Brook Medicine, and Yale New Haven Health.
+Our graduates are employed at health systems, community practices, health IT vendors, health technology companies and payers, representing world-renowned institutions such as Allscripts, Catholic Health, Cerner, Cognizant, Epic, Mount Sinai Health System, Netsmart, NewYork-Presbyterian/Weill Cornell Medicine, Northwell Health, NYU Langone Health, ProHEALTH/Optum, Softheon, sema4, Stony Brook Medicine, Tempus and Yale New Haven Health.

 See what our alumni have to say about the program by visiting our Alumni Perspectives page.